Frequently Asked Questions

 Do I have support from anyone or do I know of programs that are able to help me?

-Abortion is a difficult decision in many ways, there are both physical and emotional impacts that must be considered.
-First you should learn about the different procedures and medical risks involved and what policies your state has about abortion before deciding.
+Terminating a pregnancy is a difficult decision in many ways, there are both physical and emotional impacts that must be considered.
+First you should learn about the different procedures and medical risks involved and what policies your state has about terminating a pregnancy before deciding.

 Questions to consider:

-Am I aware of the physical risks of abortion?
+Am I aware of the physical risks of terminating a pregnancy?

-Do I have a strong personal or spiritual belief about abortion?
+Do I have a strong personal or spiritual belief about terminating a pregnancy?

-What are the restrictions and laws about abortion in my state?
+What are the restrictions and laws about terminating a pregnancy in my state?

 Adoption is a selfless choice for an unplanned pregnancy.
 It allows you to choose the future for your child and gives you the opportunity to place your child in a home environment that is emotionally and financially ready for him/her.
 With adoption, you have a choice to have an open or closed adoption, which means you can have communication with the adoptive family and see how your baby is doing, if that is what you wish.